nicoan/chip8emu/README.md

 ![Preview](https://raw.githubusercontent.com/nicoan/chip8emu/master/preview.gif)

-A short project to understand how emulators work and an oportunity to learn and test Rust lang
+The objective of this project is to get some understanding in how emulators work and an use it as an oportunity to learn and play with Rust lang

 ## Build